Ephesians 1:11 - Conditional predestination?

 Does Ephesians 1:11 have conditions?

-Ephesians 1:11: "in Whom also WE-WERE-ALLOTED (AN INHERITANCE), HAVING-BEEN-PREDESTINED according-to (the) purpose (of) the (One) working all (things) IN-ACCORDINANCE-WITH THE COUNSEL (of) HIS WILL,"
+Ephesians 1:11: "IN WHOM also WE-WERE-ALLOTED (AN INHERITANCE), HAVING-BEEN-PREDESTINED according-to (the) purpose (of) the (One) working all (things) IN-ACCORDINANCE-WITH THE COUNSEL (of) HIS WILL,"

 Inheritance: